Answer a few simple questions to make your document in minutes

 The cost of finding and hiring your average lawyer to make a Medical Power of Attorney can total anywhere from $200 to $500, depending on your location.
 Unlike most other Power of Attorney template websites that you may discover, Rocket Lawyer offers Premium membership holders up to 40% in savings when hiring a lawyer, so an attorney from our On Call network can act on your behalf if you ever require help.

 With a Premium membership, you can make edits, download it as a Word document or PDF file, and print it out.
 To make your Power of Attorney truly legal, you will need to sign it.
 Your agent(s), care providers, and other impacted parties should get copies of your fully executed document.

 The rules for PoA forms are different by state; however, in Tennessee, your Power of Attorney will need to be signed by a notary public or two witnesses.
 At least one witness should not be a relative, spouse, adopted child, heir, or any other beneficiary.
 As a general rule, your witness(es) should not be under the age of 18, and no witness should simultaneously be your PoA agent.

-See Tennessee Healthcare Power of Attorney law: Title 34, Ch.
+See Tennessee Medical/Healthcare Power of Attorney law: Title 34, Ch.
 6, Part 2